-To use an SMTP with Pocketbase, you can either use a service like sendinblue, or host your own SMTP Server with Docker.
-For this guide, we will use sendinblue because it is way easier to set up and free for up to 300 emails daily.
+To use an SMTP with Pocketbase, you can either use a service like Brevo (Sendinblue), or host your own SMTP Server with Docker.
+For this guide, we will use Brevo because it is way easier to set up and free for up to 300 emails daily.
 And that should be enough for most of our hobby projects 😀

-If you want to host your own SMTP server, check this repository here.
-(In the coming weeks, I will also create a step-by-step guide for that.)
+If you want to host your own SMTP server, check this post here.

-- Create an account for sendinblue here (affiliate link).
+- Create an account for Brevo here and start sending out up to 300 free emails per day (affiliate link).